jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 **Examples**

-Match the header `X-Env` with value `staging` - header name is case-insensitive, header value is case sensitive:
+Match the header `X-Env` with value `staging` - header name is case-insensitive, header value is case-sensitive:

 ```yaml
     annotations: